KaiYan289/RLpapersnote/README.md

 The paper proposes a better sampling method：Adversarial Feature Matching.

-* *Meta-World: A Benchmark and Evaluation for Multi-Task and Meta Reinforcement Learning* A benchmark for meta-RL and multi-task RL.
+* *Meta-World: A Benchmark and Evaluation for Multi-Task and Meta Reinforcement Learning*

+A benchmark for meta-RL and multi-task RL.
 There are 50 tasks of manipulating the robotic arms, such as opening the door or manipulating a ball; in meta-training scenario, 45 tasks are used for training and 5 for evaluation.

+* *ACCELERATED METHODS FOR DEEP REINFORCEMENT LEARNING*

+This paper proposes a framework for fast RL training with highly parallel sampling and huge batch sizes.
+In this framework, multiple simulators are run per core to mitigate synchronization losses and hides NN inference time;
+I think this could be particularly useful for companies using RL such as Google, Deepmind, etc., but not so useful for researchers.

 # Game Theory